AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 Your organization must enroll in the Adobe Maestro closed beta program before you can access Maestro.
 Contact your account representative for information about enrolling in the beta program.

-For more information about granting access to and enabling others to use Maestro, see [Grant access to Adobe Maestro](../maestro/access/grant-access.md).
+For more information about granting access to and enabling others to use Maestro, see [Access overview](/help/quicksilver/maestro/access/access-overview.md).

 ## Locate Maestro